jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to block all pods from being able to reach the AWS metadata server (169.254.169.254) except for pods in Namespace X, except I want to run kube2iam as a metadata proxy, so pods trying to access the metadata server should be redirected to that instead.

-- I want all pods to be blocked from accessing the internet.

-- I want all pods to be blocked from accessing the internet by default, but developers can add policies declaring what sites they need access to.
-The sites will be reachable, but if hackers break into the pod they can’t reach anywhere else besides those sites, except they can’t access 192.168.0.0/16 even if they declare it.

 - I want pods in Namespace X to only have cluster egress via a proxy server provided by Service Y.

+- I want all pods to be blocked from accessing the internet, no matter what, without having to explicitly add my K8s CIDR ranges allow rules .
+This would be a convenience story (otherwise, CIDR ranges are sufficient to satisfy this user stories).

+- I want all pods to be blocked from accessing the internet by default, with exception allowing case-by-case allow-listing of certain IP ranges.
+Convenience/Sugar story.

 # Descoped from NetworkPolicy API